nyangweso-rodgers/databases-and-messaging-services/03-messaging-broker-services/01-apache-kafka/03-kafka-schema-registry/Readme.md

         ["id": 1]
        ```

-## Command 3: Register a schema for a new Kafka Topic
+## Command 3: Register a Schema for a new Kafka Topic

 - Suppose we have a `users-customers-v1` topic already registered, we can use the [Schema Registry API]() to add a schema for the topic by: